 Prior exposure to an MCL-1 inhibitor

 Within 5 half-lives or 14 days (whichever is longer) following the last systemic anti-cancer therapy

 Adequately treated non-melanoma skin cancer or lentigo maligna without evidence of disease

-Adequately treated carcinoma in situ without evidence of disease
+Adequately treated cervical or breast carcinoma in situ without evidence of disease

 Check Your Eligibility